catzy007/catzy007.github.io/posts/2018-11-04-disabling-intel-me/index.md

 Cleaning intel me is relatively hard process but fun.
 I learn a lot from this experiment.
 Based on this project, even after cleaning intel me, i still can't remove 30 min barrier on replacing Pentium B960 with I5-2520M in HM70 motherboard.
 But i'm looking forward to other options and new finding in the future.

-> [UPDATE 9/29/17] actually this project is half going.. because it takes many hour and i haven't done yet so yeah that's it for now.
+> [UPDATE 9/29/17] actually this project is half going, because it takes many hour and i haven't done yet so yeah that's it for now.

 > [UPDATE 11/4/18] THIS PROJECT IS ONGOING AGAIN!